SpacewaIker/rust-roguelike/how_to_play.md

 The game is turn-based, meaning that the player takes one action, then the enemies take one action, etc. This means that thinking about your next move can have a great impact on winning or losing.

+## Game modes

+There are two game modes: normal and endless.
+In normal mode, you will have to find the Amulet of Sirref which will spawn on the third level.
+Between levels, you will keep any items that you find.
+In endless mode, the goal is to get the maximum score.
+In between levels, you will keep special items but will lose potions, weapons and armor.

 ## Controls

 - Use WASD or the arrow keys to move the character.